nemequ/munit/README.md

  * Reproducible cross-platform random number generation, including support for supplying a seed via CLI.
  * Handy assertion macros which make for nice error messages.
+ * Fixtures.
+ * Forking (except on Windows; patches to add Windows support will be gratefully accepted).

 Features it will not include (you can use another framework, such as [cmocka](https://cmocka.org/),